WHAT IS THE SELF-ACHIEVEMENT RECERTIFICATION EXAM (SARE)?

 WHAT IS "THE TESTING WINDOW"?

 The SARE must be ordered in the same calendar year as the candidate is due for recertification.
 It can be ordered beginning January 1 of that year.
 The deadline to order the SARE is December 1.
-It must be completed and submitted for scoring by December 31 of the recertifying year.
+It must be completed and submitted for scoring by 11:59pm on December 30 of the recertifying year.